LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 2. What are the use-cases for your class that you should provide for?
 </aside>

-## Defining Methods
+## Instance Methods

 So far we've only looked at examples of methods that are relatively specialized: constructors, getters, and setters.
 Let's add a couple of additional useful methods to our class.
+These methods will be **instance methods** since they will belong to each object created for the class, and will use the data of each individual class.

 What are the behaviors that our `Student` class should have?
 It would make sense for a student to take a class and get a grade, and for their data to be updated accordingly.
 Additionally, it would be nice to be able to easily tell the class level of a student -- freshman, sophomore, junior, or senior.